EchoMAV/docs/docs/compile_l4t_orin.md

 ```

 !!! note
-    On our own host Linux systems, we have observed that the Nvidia script above may sometimes timeout due to a usb write error.
+    On our own host Linux systems, we have observed that the Nvidia script above may sometimes timeout due to a USB write error.
 This problem appears to be related to USB autosuspend.
-If you encounter similar errors, please try this command and the attempt flashing again.
+If you encounter similar errors, please try this command to disable autosuspend and then attempt flashing again.
     ```
     sudo bash -c "echo -1 > /sys/module/usbcore/parameters/autosuspend"
     ```